cockroachdb/docs/src/current/cockroachcloud/managing-cmek.md

 ### Step 3.
 Provision IAM and KMS resources in your cloud tenant

-Next, you must provision the required IAM and KMS resources in your organization's AWS account or GCP project.
+Next, you must provision the required IAM and KMS resources in your organization's AWS account or GCP project:

 1. The key itself.
 1. The principal that is authorized to encrypt and decrypt using the key, which is an IAM role in your AWS account or a cross-tenant service account in your GCP project.